N-Vlahovic/async-exp/README.md

 We will herein experiment with synchronous requests in an asynchronous setup:

-Imagine given a fixed `INPUT_A` one desires to fetch `OUTPUT`, where `OUTPUT` is obtained as follows do the following:
+Imagine given a fixed `INPUT_A` one desires to fetch `OUTPUT`, where `OUTPUT` is obtained as follows:

     1. Call ServiceA(INPUT=INPUT_A) --> RESPONSE_A
     2. ProcessServiceAResponse(RESPONSE_A) --> INPUT_B